Home · water-heater

 Power vents can be used when there is not enough air for combustion or the installation requires flexibility.
 Before you start this path, consult a professional plumber.

 Power direct venting is similar to direct venting.
 A blower pulls in air from outside for combustion and funnels it to your water heater.
 The blower also releases the exhaust gases from combustion back into your home.
 A power direct vent water heater is similar to the power vent.
 However, it can be installed using PVC piping to lower installation costs.
-For installation, they will need an electrical outlet close to the heater.

 Direct Ventilation